 Malware logging the keyboard entries of users hoping to capture log-in data, for instance passwords, this way.

 This is a local network.
-Inside such a network, work stations, servers and auxiliary devices are connected to each other across a distance of a few hundred meters, usually inside a building or group of buildings.
+Inside such a network, work stations, servers and auxiliary devices are connected to each other across a distance of up to a few hundred meters, usually inside a building or group of buildings.

 This is the process of logging in, for instance to use a device or an online service.
 This process usually serves to advise the system that a session is about to start now, and that users would like to be connected to one of their user accounts, e. g. their e-banking account.